Charlière

-Charlière is the name used by French writers to refer to gas balloons.
+A Charlière is the name used by contemporary 18th century French writers to refer to gas balloons.
 The Academy of Science commissioned Jacques Alexandre César Charles to build balloons in the summer of 1783 because the court of King Louis XVI did not want to wait that long before the Montgolfier brothers finally came from Annonay with their invention called Montgolfière.
 From the information that came from the environs of the Montgolfier brothers, it was not clear to Charles that the lifting gas used in Annonay was hot air.
 Charles, on the other hand, mistakenly suspected that the Montgolfiers would use the "inflammable air" (hydrogen) discovered by Henry Cavendish in 1766.

 Charles conceived the idea that hydrogen would be a suitable lifting agent for balloons having studied the work of Robert Boyle's Boyle's Law which was published 100 years earlier in 1662, and of his contemporaries Henry Cavendish, Joseph Black and Tiberius Cavallo.
 Joseph Black proposed that if the gaseous element filled a balloon, the inflated object could rise up into the air, though a practical demonstration awaited a gas tight balloon material.
 He designed the hydrogen balloon and then worked in conjunction with the Robert brothers, Anne-Jean and Nicolas-Louis, who were skilled engineers, to build it in their workshop at the Place des Victoires in Paris.
 The Robert brothers invented the methodology for constructing the lightweight, airtight gas bag.
 They dissolved rubber in a solution of turpentine, with which they varnished stitched-together sheets of silk, to make the main envelope.
 They used alternating strips of red and white silk, but the discolouration of the varnishing/rubberising process left a red and yellow result.